 Built-in jobs and batch scripts

-Integrator presents users with a hierarchy of jobs and batches which can be easily integrated into production environments.
+Integrator ELT presents users with a hierarchy of jobs and batches which can be easily integrated into production environments.

 Advanced agent security scheme